Gundlakamma River: Bridges

 The Guntur–Guntakal railway track of the Guntur railway division crosses the river over the embankment at Cumbum as well as at two other places before it.
-The Vijayawada–Chennai mainline of the same railway crosses the river a few kilometres before its mouth(Karavadi Village).
+The Vijayawada–Chennai mainline of the same railway crosses the river a few kilometres before its mouth (Karavadi Village).
 Near the same place, National Highway 5 also spans the river at Vellampalli village.
-This is a seasonal river.

 Floods

 Though a tamed river generally, the heavy monsoonal rains in 2001 caused the river to burst its banks and flood areas along its course.
-About 15 people were washed away by its gushing waters in the month of October, 2001.
+About 15 people were washed away by its gushing waters in October 2001.

-Nature tourism
+Culture

+Gundlakamma river served as an important water way transport during 2nd century BC - 2nd century CE along Buddhist sites like Chandavaram, Dupadu, Chejarla, Grandhasiri, Kanuparti, Uppugundur and Motupalli of Andhra Pradesh.

+Reddi kingdom was founded with Addanki as its capital by Prolaya Vema in 1325 AD.
+It was ruled till 1355 AD by him and his son Anavotha reddy, after which the capital was shifted to Kondaveedu.